The plan is to have only ever one wedding day and look for a wedding suit or tuxedo once in your life.

 It shouldn’t come as a surprise when I say that your shoes’ color should match the color of your suit.

-Assuming you aren’t wearing a tuxedo, it is almost a given that black leather Oxford or Derby shoes are perfect with your suit.
+Assuming you aren’t wearing a tuxedo, it is almost a given that black leather Oxford or Derby dress shoes are perfect with your suit.
 These shoes work well with nearly every wedding suit.

 If you feel that you need a bit of color to spice things up, a shade of brown can look very cool in many cases.